 Accent with a bouquet wrap of your choice

 Use the floral tape as your guide and pin the ribbon horizontally so it is parallel with the floral tape.

 Then wrap until all of the floral tape is covered and pin to secure the ribbon.
 And voila!

 Have some fun and don’t forget about DIT!

 Make an event out of it!
-As Meg suggests, you can have a flower arranging party to get your wedding party and loved ones involved.
+You can have a flower arranging party to get your wedding party and loved ones involved.

-Lastly, if you decide to go the DIY your wedding flowers, we offer a fabulous resource (written by yours truly) available for free on our website called The Do-It-Yourself Guide to Wedding Flowers (Editors note: seriously, y’all.
-They started this too late for me, but it’s seriously helpful).
+Lastly, if you decide to go the DIY your wedding bouquet, we offer a fabulous resource (written by yours truly) available for free on our website called The Do-It-Yourself Guide to Wedding Flowers.
 In it you’ll learn everything from flower prep basics to how to coordinate flower colors.